 - Less common (more severe): Exacerbation of chronic liver disease, fat maldistribution.

-- Rare: New-onset diabetes mellitus, hyperglycemia, ketoacidosis, exacerbation of preexisting diabetes mellitus, spontaneous bleeding in hemophiliacs, pancreatitis, and hepatitis (life-threatening in rare cases).
+- Rare: New-onset diabetes mellitus, hyperglycemia, ketoacidosis, exacerbation of preexisting diabetes mellitus, spontaneous bleeding in hemophiliacs, and pancreatitis.
+Cases of hepatitis, including life-threatening cases, have been reported.
 Allergic reactions, including bronchospasm, urticaria, and angioedema.
-Toxic epidermal necrolysis and Stevens-Johnson syndrome have occurred.5
+Toxic epidermal necrolysis and Stevens-Johnson syndrome have occurred.6

 Resistance to ritonavir is not clinically relevant when the drug is used as a pharmacokinetic (PK) enhancer of other antiretroviral (ARV) medications.